rmb938/open-source-north/but-we-have-aws-at-home/slides.md

 ---
 ---
 # Step CA - Compute Hardware
 Raspberry Pi - With Encryption?
+You can't encrypt a Pi!

 Raspberry Pi does not natively support any form of full disk encryption.